Rahul-2305/Activate-Automation-Code/README.md

 **ACTIVATE_AUTOMATION_CODE**
 Version : 1.0

-This is a automation Code for reducing the time of creating a file.
+This is a Python automation Code for reducing the time of creating a file.
 It can finish around 2hrs of Manual Excel work into (30-90 seconds).

+Language Used: Python
+Libraries Used : Pandas, openpyxl, OS, Datetime, time

 **PRE-REQUISITES FOR THE CODE TO RUN**